Please view our Privacy Notice here:

 Welcome to Oakley Medical Practice

-Due to the current progression of the Coronavirus pandemic we are not booking any routine face-to-face appointments for the foreseeable future.
-From Tuesday 5th January, the front door will be closed but GP's will continue to deal with as much as possible by telephone or video consultation.
-Face-to-face appointments will be by invitation only.
+Due to the current progression of the Coronavirus pandemic we are not booking any routine face-to-face appointments with a GP for the foreseeable future.
+Please use our eConsult service above for routine matters, to report medical problems or to request sick notes.
+GP's will continue to deal with as much as possible by telephone or video consultation but will offer face-to-face appointments where appropriate.
 If invited to attend, where possible, please attend alone, wear a mask and arrive no more than 5 mins before your appointment time as we have limited capacity in the waiting room.
-Please continue to contact the surgery for urgent medical matters ONLY by telephone or eConsult via our website.
+Please continue to contact the surgery for urgent medical matters.
+We encourage the use of the eConsult service ONLY by telephone or eConsult via our website.

 Please remember to use NHS 111 or your local pharmacy for minor ailments.